Joystream/hydra/substrate-query-framework/cli/README.md

 └── schema.graphql
 ```

-By defualt the scaffolder generates mappings and a schema describing Kusama Treasury proposals.
+By default the scaffolder generates mappings and a schema tracking Kusama transfers.
 Generate the indexer and the server:

 ```bash
 $ hydra-cli codegen